openaire/guidelines-cris-managers/docs/cerif_xml_organisation_entity.rst

 GRID
 ^^^^
 :Description: The GRID identifier in case its value is certain or known to be a preferred one.
+Please note that GRID has been `discontinued <https://www.digital-science.com/news/grid-passes-torch-to-ror/>`_ with ROR as the recommended successor.
 :Use: optional (0..1)
 :Representation: XML element ``GRID``
 :CERIF: the FederatedIdentifier entity (`<https://w3id.org/cerif/model#FederatedIdentifier>`_)